microsoft/playwright/docs-src/api-body.md

 ### option: Page.pdf.path
 - `path` <[string]>

 The file path to save the PDF to.
-If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the PDF won't be saved to the disk.

 ### option: Page.pdf.scale